Holly Willoughby: 2006–2008

-In 2006, she was chosen to co-present, with Phillip Schofield, the television show Dancing on Ice, in which celebrities are partnered with professional dancers to learn ice-dancing routines which are judged by a panel of experts and voted on by audiences.
-Willoughby remained in the role until 2011 due to new commitments.
+In 2006, she was selected to co-present, with Phillip Schofield, the television show Dancing on Ice, in which celebrities are partnered with professional dancers to learn ice-dancing routines which are judged by a panel of experts and voted on by audiences.
+She remained in the role until 2011, when she left due to new commitments.
 She was replaced by Christine Lampard.

 Willoughby has presented a number of other ITV programmes, including spin-off shows such as Celebrity Wrestling: Bring It On in 2005, Greased Lightnin' in 2007, and The Xtra Factor for two years in 2008 and 2009.

 In 2007, she took over from Davina McCall as the presenter of Streetmate, a dating game show during its transition from Channel 4 to ITV2.
 Willoughby hosted the show for its final series.
 In the same year, Willoughby co-presented Holly & Fearne Go Dating with Fearne Cotton.
 The show saw the two hosts attempt to find dates for single people that they meet around the UK.

 Since 2008, Willoughby appeared as a team captain on Celebrity Juice, presenting series 1–11 and 13–23 (taking a break in series 12 due to maternity leave).
 She left the show after 12 years in May 2020.